 As long as there is consensus on the content, provisions containing contractual limitations on damages can normally be included in a contract without further ado.

 In general, contract terms can also be implied, and be incorporated through the conduct of the parties.
-However, reading a limitation of damages into a contract on the basis of party conduct will rarely be done in practice, and requires a previous course of dealings between the parties on the same terms.
+However, reading a limitation of damages into a contract based on party conduct will rarely be done in practice, and requires a previous course of dealings between the parties on the same terms.
 In particular, mere personal relationships or the existence of goodwill will generally not suffice to assume a limitation of liability.

 Limitations on damages are frequently contained in general terms and conditions (GTCs), which are contract terms that are pre-formulated by one party.
 They are only effectively included in an agreement when the contract itself refers to them.
 In civil law systems, the contracting party needs to have the possibility to take note of the GTCs that were pre-formulated by the other party, whereas in other systems it may suffice for the written agreement referring to the GTCs to be signed for them to be binding.
-In civil law systems, any GTC provisions that are considered so unusual that they could not reasonably have been expected will typically not be considered to be a valid part of the agreement and are thus invalid.
+In civil law systems, any GTC provisions that are considered so unusual that they could not reasonably have been expected will typically not be considered to be a valid part of the agreement and, thus, are invalid.
 On the other hand, common law systems frequently require a showing of fraud or misrepresentation for a party to be able to escape the consequences of its signature.
 Similarly, if a party claims to have misunderstood the GTCs, it will have to satisfy the court that the document is radically different from that which the party intended to sign and that the mistake was not the result of carelessness.
 Some civil law countries, in particular Germany, govern in detail the limitations of liability allowed in standard terms (see ‘Limits of contractual limitations on damages’, below).

 Interpretation and construction of contractual limitations on damages

 The starting point is usually the wording used by the parties, but the purpose of the agreement and the organisation of the various provisions of an agreement are also considered and may prevail over a strict interpretation of the wording.
 For example, a damage limitation clause may be so broad and general in scope that to apply it literally would create an absurdity or defeat the main purpose of the contract into which the parties have entered.
-The courts will then need to ascertain the meaning to give effect to the agreement of the parties.
+The courts will then need to ascertain the objective meaning to give effect to the objectively intended agreement of the parties.

 In the Anglo-Saxon tradition, the contra proferentem rule (i.e., the interpretation of an ambiguous contractual provision against the party that proffered the provision) is sometimes used.
 However, this rule ought not to be taken as the starting point and should only be used to resolve ambiguity.
 Furthermore, the rule that damage limitation clauses and, more broadly, exemption clauses need to be interpreted strictly is frequently applied.
-In Internet Broadcasting Corp Ltd and (t/a NETTV) v.
-MAR/LLC, the High Court of England and Wales held that there is a presumption, which appears to be a strong presumption, against exemption clauses being construed so as to cover deliberate, repudiatory breaches.
+In Internet Broadcasting Corp Ltd (t/a NETTV) v.
+MAR/LLC (t/a MARHedge), the High Court of England and Wales held that there is a presumption, which appears to be a strong presumption, against exemption clauses being construed so as to cover deliberate, repudiatory breaches.
 Similarly, in Bovis Construction (Scotland) Ltd v.
-Whatlings Construction Ltd, the House of Lords ruled that a clause that limited liability should state ‘clearly and unambiguously the scope of the limitation and would be construed “with a degree of strictness”, albeit not to the same extent as an exclusion or indemnity clause’.
+Whatlings Construction Ltd, the House of Lords held that a clause that limited liability should state ‘clearly and unambiguously the scope of the limitation and would be construed “with a degree of strictness”, albeit not to the same extent as an exclusion or indemnity clause’.